 Walls had the misfortune of playing just before the tight end became a true playmaker in an offense.
 If he had played around the same time as Tony González, Antonio Gates, and other great tight ends of today, he would have put up huge numbers.

 8. Jimmie Giles

 He played in an era were the Bucs were terrible and that's why he is forgotten in history.

 Doug Williams once said that tight end Jimmie Giles is as Hall of Fame worthy as Ozzie Newsome or any other tight end in Canton.
-During his nine seasons in Tampa, Giles made four Pro Bowls, caught 279 passes for 4,300 yards and 34 touchdowns.
-His four touchdown game against the Miami Dolphins in 1985 is still a Tampa Bay record.
+During his nine seasons in Tampa, Giles made four Pro Bowls and caught 279 passes for 4,300 yards and 34 touchdowns.
+His four-touchdown game against the Miami Dolphins in 1985 is still a Tampa Bay record.
 Giles could have been one of the greatest tight ends ever if he was used more in the offense.
 He spent his final four seasons in Detroit and Philadelphia.
 In his 13 seasons, Giles posted 350 catches for over 5,000 yards and 41 touchdowns in his career.